microsoft/onnxruntime/README.md

 ## Cross Platform
 [API documentation and package installation](https://github.com/microsoft/onnxruntime#installation)

-ONNX Runtime is available for Linux, Windows, Mac with Python, C#, and C APIs, with more to come!
+ONNX Runtime is currently available for Linux, Windows, and Mac with Python, C#, C++, and C APIs.
-If you have specific scenarios that are not currently supported, please share your suggestions and scenario details via [Github Issues](https://github.com/microsoft/onnxruntime/issues).
+If you have specific scenarios that are not supported, please share your suggestions and scenario details via [Github Issues](https://github.com/microsoft/onnxruntime/issues).
 ***
 # Installation
 **Quick Start:** The [ONNX-Ecosystem Docker container image](https://github.com/onnx/onnx-docker/tree/master/onnx-ecosystem) is available on Dockerhub and includes ONNX Runtime (CPU, Python), dependencies, tools to convert from various frameworks, and Jupyter notebooks to help get started.